 Counseling Services Helps Students Manage Anxiety

 One of the most common issues facing students is anxiety.
-While mild anxiety can be expected before exams, interviews and oral presentations, it can become detrimental if it begins to interfere with daily living and an ability to cope.
+While mild anxiety can be expected before exams, interviews and oral presentations, it can become detrimental if it begins to interfere with daily living.

-If your student experiences the following symptoms on a regular basis, he/she should seek assistance:
+If your student experiences the following symptoms on a regular basis, he or she should seek assistance:

-- Extreme and/or prolonged feelings of disappointment, anger, depression, helplessness.
+- Extreme or prolonged feelings of disappointment, anger, depression, helplessness

 Test Anxiety Can Affect Student Learning